-Right from the get-go, La Creperie depicts the perfect quiet spot that can take its customers away from the hullabaloo of city living.
-With its welcoming and cozy atmosphere, this little artsy shop lodged in a busy district is the place to go not just for extraordinary food but if you’re looking for a serene place to finish a good book.
+Right from the get-go, La Creperie depicts the perfect quiet spot that can take its customers away from the noise of the city.
+The posh shop is the place to be not just for extraordinary food but for a serene nook to finish a good book.

-So, last Thursday, after a busy day at the office, we went to San Juan and had ourselves a night full of delicious crepes, scrumptious pasta, delightful teas and chocolate drinks, and even a quirky looking beef stew ensemble!
-What made our night even more memorable was the fact that Ms. Christine, one of the two Christines who owns La Creperie, graced our dinner and filled us in on her travels abroad and how it influenced her business venture and even the food which she had prepared or invented herself!
-She told us that each dish included in their menu has a background relevant to her globe-trotting through the years.
-Evidently though, Europe has took hold of her heart, ergo the very posh restaurant.
-Now, let’s get down to business and get the low down on the food we munched that fateful Thursday evening.
+So, last Thursday, we went to San Juan and had ourselves a night full of scrumptious crepes, pasta, delightful teas and chocolate drinks, and even a quirky-looking beef stew!
+What made our night even more memorable was the fact that Ms. Christine, one of the two Christines who owns La Creperie, graced our dinner and filled us in on her travels abroad, on how it influenced her business venture and even the food which she had prepared or invented herself!
+She told us that each dish on their menu has a background relevant to her globe-trotting.
+Evidently though, Europe has took hold of her heart.

-Ms. Christine told us the reason behind the name Le J. J. but I won’t be spilling this one here, though.
-Maybe you should go ask her yourself. *wink* This dish falls under their “Les Gastronomiques” roster.
+Ms. Christine told us the reason behind the name Le J. J. but I won’t be spilling it here.
+Go and ask her yourself.
+Haha.
+This dish falls under their “Les Gastronomiques” roster.
 It has ham, Emmental and Gruyere cheese, tomato, garlic, and chili flakes enveloped by the perfectly cooked crepe.

 Nursing a sweet tooth?
 Then this crepe should be the next on your must-try list!

-I’ve never tasted anything like it before, I tell you.
-I’ve had the “when in doubt, order Carbonara” syndrome for years but honestly, I just wanted to try what might be their ace among the other Carbonaras I’ve eaten and La Creperie didn’t disappoint!
-The pesto cream worked magic with the flavor not to mention the mushrooms and ham pieces that completed the whole dish.
+I’ve never tasted anything like it before.
+I’ve had the “when in doubt, order Carbonara” syndrome for years but honestly, I just wanted to try what might be their ace among the other Carbonaras I’ve had.
+And–voila!–La Creperie didn’t disappoint!
+The pesto cream worked magic with the flavor together with the mushrooms and ham bits that completed the whole dish.

 This is one of their basic crepes that’s topped with caramel and whipped cream.
-A crepe that can go well with any cold or hot drink that’s available in their menu.
-There were also two types of teas that were served to us that night, unfortunately, I wasn’t able to try them.
-I’m not the tea kind of person but if you are, then I bet you’d enjoy their imported TWG’s!
+A crepe that can go well with any cold or hot drink that’s available on their menu.
+There were also two types of teas that were served, unfortunately, I wasn’t able to try them.

 Facebook page: La Creperie PH